-A suitable temperature range for storing wine is between 7 and 18 °C; wine experts estimate the perfect temperature at 11 to 12 °C. It is also essential - and we guarantee this in the storage box - that the temperature is constant.
+A suitable temperature range for storing wine is between 7 and 18 °C; wine experts estimate the perfect temperature at 11 to 12 °C. It is also essential - and we guarantee this in the storage box - that the temperature is most time constant.
 Temperature fluctuations, such as prevalent in garages or cellars, are not conducive to the wine.

 What humidity in the wine storeroom?

 If the air in the wine storeroom is too dry, it may cause the cork to dry out and allow too much air to enter the bottle.
 This, in turn, leads to oxidation of the wine.
 For a long time, there was a general belief that the humidity of storing wine should be around 70%.
 Today, however, it is known that value in the range between 50 and 80% is also excellent.
 Within this range, however, the humidity should be right if you want to store wine properly.
 If it is too high, mold can form on the cork, and the labels can be damaged.
 If the humidity is too low, the cork can become porous and allow air to penetrate, which in turn leads to wine oxidation.

 Good to know: In general, the humidity today no longer takes on the great importance as in the past.
 It may be the case because natural corks are becoming increasingly expensive due to the increasing scarcity of cork.
 In many wine bottles, the classic cork, therefore, gives way to non-porous capsules or twist caps made of metal.
 If there are still specimens with natural corking in your wine storeroom, the humidity is interesting again.